Today’s topic is:

 Myth #2: Your workouts and athletic performance will suffer

 Today more then ever before we are exposed to many athletes achieving incredible things all powered by plants.
 If vegetarian athletes Venus Williams and Carmelo Anthony can cut out meat and stay on top of their game, you can certainly fuel your workout on plants.
-How about Martina Navratilova, the world’s winning-est tennis player, who fuels up on plant-based foods exclusively.
+How about Martina Navratilova, the world’s winning-est tennis player, who fuels up on plant-based foods exclusively and uses the best shoes to play pickleball.
 Or what about plant-devouter Dave Scott, six-time winner of the famed Hawaii Ironman triathlon.
 And the list goes on….

 Speaking from personal experience – once I completely cut out animal products from my diet in few short days I have noticed big changes!
 I was able to lift heavier weights, had more energy and stamina during my training, recovered faster and noticed serious changes to my body composition.
 I want to stress that you have to follow properly balanced plant based diet, with variety of whole plant foods to get the full benefits.